Find a Covid Vaccination Site - GA - from the GA Dept. of Public Health

 Georgia State Board of Cosmetology and Barbers - 28 Safety Guidelines for reopening barber and cosmetology salons

-Emory Univ. is partnering with Kaiser Permanente Washington and National Institute of Allergy & Infectious Disease (part of NIH) - Atlanta magazine feature for June 2020 issue.
-This is also in partnership with Moderna Therapeutics.
-Update on 5/18 on CNN.com -
+Emory Univ. is partnering with Kaiser Permanente Washington and National Institute of Allergy & Infectious Diseases (part of NIH) - Atlanta magazine feature for June 2020 issue.
+This is also in partnership with moderna Therapeutics.
+Update on 5/18 on CNN.com .
+Background in article, online 7/14/20, in New England Journal of Medicine, "An mRNA Vaccine against SARS-CoV-2 — Preliminary Report".

 Another co. working on vaccine: Inovio ; and, per NYT article noted above, CanSino in China.

-Per the NYT article, Modern and Inovio's approach - " technologies involving modified or otherwise manipulated genetic material"
+Per the NYT article, moderna and Inovio's approach - " technologies involving modified or otherwise manipulated genetic material"

 U.S. Health and Human Services project - Operation Warp Speed - major grants, including: